SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 # Search query for SDG 7 - Affordable and clean energy, Bergen action-approach.

-**Current status**: Minor edits can still occur, but the string is mostly a finished version (Aug 2022).
+**Current status**: Minor edits can still occur, but the string is mostly a finished version (Sep 2022).

 **Contents**